President D. Mark McCoy

 To address the changing landscape that schools of music (and liberal arts institutions) face, McCoy assembled a diverse and national panel of leaders, authors, composers and performers into a board chaired by internationally renowned cellist Yo-Yo Ma to examine the world of higher education in music.
 McCoy led three years of faculty discussions that led to a complete curricular overhaul, a new focus on 21st Century musical skills, increased globalization of the music school and abundant contact with change agents and successful musicians.

-McCoy has been committed to building upon the traditional bonds shared by DePauw and Greencastle, embodied, in part, by the opening of Music on the Square, a venue in the heart of Greencastle’s courthouse square which offers music instruction for local students and performances that are open to all.
+McCoy was a key driver behind the opening of Music on the Square, a venue in the heart of Greencastle’s courthouse square which offers music instruction for local students and performances that are open to all, developing new campus-community connections.

 As a conductor, Dr. McCoy has performed around the world with a 2005 debut at Carnegie Hall.
 He has composed a symphony, an opera, operettas, musicals, and many chamber works and is currently revising his novel, Curtain Music, concerning the relationship of Brahms and the Schumanns.